 There are also three pre-set programs:

-- Manual mode – Allows you to simply row however you please.
+- Manual mode – The Manual mode allows you to simply row however you please.
 The monitor will track and display your data.

-- Target mode – Lets you set targets for metrics like calories burned, strokes, time rowed, and more.
+- Target mode – The Target mode lets you set targets for metrics like calories burned, total strokes, time rowed, and more.
 You’ll get to track your progress as the machine counts down to reaching that target.

-- Interval mode – Lets you create a custom high-intensity interval workout using intervals of work and rest.
+- Interval mode – The Interval mode lets you create a custom high-intensity interval workout using intervals of work and rest.

 An LCD display is powered by 4 AA batteries, which are provided in the box.

-The Mr. Captain Water Machine Rower comes with Bluetooth connectivity that makes it easy to pair your smartphone with the digital monitor.
+The Mr. Captain Water Machine Rower comes with a customizable Bluetooth monitor that makes it easy to pair your smartphone with the digital monitor.

 This is actually a fairly common issue with mid-range water rowers, which is why most professional rowers and Olympic trainees typically use higher-end air rowers or the WaterRower brand.
 They’re more accurate for calculating distance records and establishing race times.

-For those who are serious about improving their rowing performance, this makes the Mr. Captain Water Rower a less-than-ideal choice.
-You won’t be able to track more complex metrics like watts or splits, and the data provided is not up to par with industry-leading brands like Concept2 or WaterRower.
+You won’t be able to track more complex metrics like watts or splits, and the data provided is not up to par with industry-leading brands like Concept2 RowErg or WaterRower.

-The Mr. Captain Rower is certainly a good-looking machine, built from high-quality MDF engineered wood that is waxed and oiled to give it a highly durable and appealing oak finish.
+The Mr. Captain Rower is built from high-quality MDF-engineered wood with oak veneers to give it a solid natural oak appearance.

 (Note: The sales page describes the rower as being made of “solid wood”, which it technically is by modern furniture standards.
 It is not, however, made of solid oak.)